Table of contents

 A One-Way Trip

-Despite the tragic end to her mission, Laika made a vital contribution to space exploration, by providing valuable information to scientists about the way space travel affects living organisms.
+Despite the tragic end to her mission, Laika made a vital contribution to space exploration.
+She provided valuable information to scientists about the way space travel affects living organisms.
 After Laika’s mission, the Soviet Union continued to send animals to space.
 Not only other dogs, but also cats, rabbits, mice, and even insects.
-Laika inspired many future space missions, and she is remembered today as a hero: a symbol of the courage and sacrifice that animals have made in advancing space exploration.

 QUIZ: